Mirza Ghalib in Google Doodle – introspection of a great poet

 Google has given tribute today to the great soul on his 220th birth anniversary.

-Mirza Asadullah Baig Khan was born at Agra, India on 27th December in the year 1797.
-He had an inborn flow or poetry in his mind and started writing poems in Urdu at the age of 11 years.
-He contributed lot in Persian language also.
+Mirza Asadullah Baig Khan was born at Agra, India, on 27th December in the year 1797.
+He had an inborn flow of poetry in his mind and started writing poems in Urdu at the age of 11.
+He contributed a lot to the Persian language, also.

-Mirza Ghalib’s ghazals have been translated in various languages around the world.
+Mirza Ghalib’s ghazals have been translated into various languages around the world.
 The Mughal emperor Bahadur Shah Zafar II honoured him with the title of “Dabir-ul-Mulk” in 1850.

-He was actually a gift of the God.
-He was integrated with so much talent, that poetry used to come from his mind as a flow of water.
-Each of his poetry used to contain deep thoughts and inner feelings with optimum level of imagination.
+He was actually a gift from God.
+He was integrated with so much talent that poetry used to come from his mind as a flow of water.
+Each of his poems used to contain deep thoughts and inner feelings with an optimum level of imagination.

-Ghalib was an important member of the Mughal court during the last phase of Mughal era.
-He was also blessed as ‘royal historian’ of the Mughal court and tutor of ‘Prince Fakr-ud-din Mirza’, the eldest son of the Mughal Empire in that time.
+Ghalib was an important member of the Mughal court during the last phase of the Mughal era.
+He was also blessed as ‘royal historian’ of the Mughal court and tutor of ‘Prince Fakr-ud-din Mirza’, the eldest son of the Mughal Empire at that time.

 Read: Mirza Ghalib – One of the greatest poets of South Asia

-The ‘king’ of Urdu poetry expired on 15th February, 1869 at Delhi.
-His house turned into ‘Ghalib Memorial’ that showcase exhibitions of his works.
-Nobody knows how much expectations he had from his life – but a very little could he managed to get in his lifetime.
-He realized the fact of his life and predicted that his contributions would be recognized by later generations, but not in his lifetime –
+The ‘king’ of Urdu poetry expired on 15th February, 1869, at Delhi.
+His house turned into the ‘Ghalib Memorial’ that showcases exhibitions of his works.
+Nobody knows how many expectations he had from his life, but very little he could manage to get very little in his lifetime.
+He realised the fact of his life and predicted that his contributions would be recognised by later generations, but not in his lifetime –

 “Na tha kuchh to khuda tha kuchh na hota to khuda hota